earlfogel/food/README.md

 Cool 30 minutes on counter, then refrigerate.

 Top with whipped cream.

-Note: this makes too much filling for one pie, so I also made 6 tarts.

 Keyless Lime pie:
 If you can't find fresh key limes or juice, use 1/2 cup lime